Bradley Wiggins: Interests

-In August 2019, Wiggins announced his intention to become a social worker after enrolling for a degree at an open university.
+In August 2019, Wiggins announced his intention to become a social worker after enrolling for a degree at the Open University.
 He said that his upbringing, in Kilburn, London, gave him a "mental toughness" that would be helpful in supporting others.
 He also said that he doesn't "give a shit" about his cycling career and that he is "detached from it".